appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 **Evidence**

-_L1: _Attach the Info.plist file output from the following command along with an explanation of what the App Extension does.
+L1:Attach the Info.plist file output from the following command along with an explanation of what the App Extension does.

 ```